macmanes-lab/Oyster_River_Protocol/manuscript/PeerJ_Response.md

 Most data sets in the manuscript appear to lightly benefit from ORP, whereas there are a few assemblies that greatly benefit from ORP, especially in the context of percent reads mapping.
 It would be useful to comment on this and whether the suboptimal Trinity assemblies in these cases were reflective of some aspect of the data, and whether the alternative assemblers provided much better assemblies than Trinity in these cases.
 This would be much easier to assess if the results from all methods were easily accessible in tables and figures in supplementary materials.

 > True, most assemblies are improved by ~2-10% over single assembler solutions, across several metrics, so the improvement is marginal.
-I think given the modest increase in computational requirements (and 0 increase in hands on time), this improvement will be valuable to researchers wi=anting to squeeze any last drop of utility out of their assemblies.
+I think given the modest increase in computational requirements (and 0 increase in hands on time), this improvement will be valuable to researchers wanting to squeeze every last drop of utility out of their assemblies.
 About the specific contrast to Trinity, sometimes yes the Trinity mapping is the worst, and sometimes not.
 I've added language in multiple places in the revised manuscript to illustrate the relationships between the ORP and other assemblers.

 The composition of the final ORP assemblies appears to mostly derive from Spades assembled transcripts.
 I imagine this could happen for several reasons.
 For example, (a) there could be clusters of transcripts where Spades yields the best representative transcript with the highest score, (b) there are clusters where there are tied scores and Spades is chosen preferentially, (c) Spades generates many transcripts that are unique to Spades and these are automatically propagated to ORP.
 It would be useful to know how the composition of the final ORP assembly reflects which transcripts were selected as best within clusters vs. alternative justifications for their inclusion in the final assembly.

 > I think this was largely an artifact of how I described the composition in the last version of the manuscript.
 Basically, each assembly contributes about 25% of the final assembly.
-So technically SPAdes does contribute more to the final assembly that do the other 2, but I think this is largely a function of the fact that we use 2 different kmer lengths.
+So technically SPAdes does contribute more to the final assembly than do the other 2, but I think this is largely a function of the fact that we use 2 different kmer lengths.

 > About the alternative explanation B. I looked a few hundred scored clusters, and no ties were observed (at the high-scoring end).
 The scores are reported to 5 significant digits, so a lot of room to be different.
-In the case of ties, the 1st contig is selected in the list or transcripts.
+In the case of ties, the 1st contig is selected in the list of transcripts.
 This list comes from OrthoFinder, and is populated in random order (per David Emms, the Orthofinder developer).
 So, I don't think B is likely.
 Alternative C: I've made a new Table 2 which reports the number of unique transcripts, which is a very small number relative to the total number of transcripts.
 I also wondered if it might be due to the fact that there are just more SPAdes transcripts to chose from (higher contig number).
-In some cases that number of SPAdes transcripts exceeds other assembles (this is try especially for SPAdes kmer=55), this is not the case (https://github.com/macmanes-lab/Oyster_River_Protocol/blob/master/manuscript/contrib_by_numcontigs.eps).
-There is no relationship between the number of contigs in the primary assembly and the percent contribution.
+In some cases that number of SPAdes transcripts exceeds other assembles (this is try especially for SPAdes kmer=55).
+This is not the case (https://github.com/macmanes-lab/Oyster_River_Protocol/blob/master/manuscript/contrib_by_numcontigs.eps).
+There is no relationship between the number of contigs in the primary assembly and the percent contribution, so I think we can rule out this hypothesis.
+I think this leaves is A. I agree that RNAspades is less well known, but at least in my hands, it produces excellent assemblies.
+As a bonus, it is also very fast.

 ## Reviewer 3
 #### Basic reporting